Your Trusted Pittsburgh Car Accident Lawyers

 Why Hire a Personal Injury Law Firm

 If you have been involved in a serious accident, you are likely feeling overwhelmed by calls from insurance companies.
 You may be unsure of what to do or where to turn.
 The medical bills are piling up, you may be unable to work, and performing your normal daily activities may be a struggle.
 Let our injury law firm help you!
-At Frischman & Rizza, our Pittsburgh car accident lawyers understand this is stressful for you and your family.
+When you work with a trusted

 Because we have handled many car accident cases just like yours, we understand the process and know how to represent you best.
 Let us handle the legal issues while focusing all of your energy on recovery and healing.